Can God Restore My Relationship?

 God doesn’t need perfection, only our willingness to listen in his presence.

-However we choose to ask him the hard questions, the important thing is to remain near to him through it all.
-To not push him away.
+However we choose to come to God with our hard questions, the important thing is to remain near to him through it all and not push him away.
 We don’t need to fear how he will respond or think we should hold back our true feelings from him.
 God can take it.

 Life is filled with hardship, and questions are certain to come.
-Without God, our most difficult questions will only guide us into uncertainty, angst, and hopelessness.
+Without God, our most difficult questions may guide us into uncertainty, angst, and hopelessness.
 They will pull us toward a pit of despair and away from his gentle embrace.
-But the best news is that it’s never too late to return to him.
+But the good news is that it’s never too late to return to him.

 Our loving Father is always ready to hear from us, with arms open wide, and he will provide a safe shelter where our questions are welcomed and grace is available.